 Please contact the Greater KY and Southern Indiana Chapter office if you would like to volunteer or would like more information.

 Advocates win victories in securing Alzheimer’s questions in annual state public health surveys.
-In 2012, Kentucky’s Behavioral Risk Factor Surveillance System (BRFSS) survey will include 10 questions on cognitive impairment.
-Indiana’s BRFSS will include these cognitive impairment questions and a family caregiving module.
+In 2012, Kentucky’s Behavioral Risk Factor Surveillance System (BRFSS) survey included 10 questions on cognitive impairment.
+Indiana’s BRFSS included these cognitive impairment questions and a family caregiving module.
 This new state-level data will help the research, caregiving and public health communities and the general public better understand our population with cognitive impairment and Alzheimer’s; and identify opportunities for reducing the impact of this devastating disease.
 In addition, advocates can use this new data to motivate policy makers to address the problem.

 Alzheimer’s Advocacy Day at the State Capitol: January, 2012